GaelDuran/NatureAPI2/nature-api/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+### Mapbox setup

+This app uses Mapbox GL for maps.
+Provide a public Mapbox token before running the app.
+Two options:

+- Edit `src/index.html` and set `window.__MAPBOX_TOKEN__ = 'YOUR_TOKEN'`.
+- Or set the token as part of your build pipeline and inject it into `index.html`.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: